 Constant Contact is an online marketing company, headquartered in Waltham, Massachusetts.
 The company was founded in 1995, went public in 2007, and was acquired by Endurance International Group in 2016.

-We checked Constant Contact’s site and found what we were looking for in their Knowledge Base (KB).
+We checked Constant Contact’s site and found what we were looking for in its Knowledge Base (KB).

-In a KB article called Business Associate Agreements (BAAs), they state:
+A KB article called Business Associate Agreements (BAAs) states: